Zdravko Ponoš: Early period

 His interest into politics developed while he was reading the newspaper Borba, and during his time at the army in the 1990s, he opposed the regime of Slobodan Milošević.
 He met Tadić during the early 2000s, with whom he had a discussion regarding the army during their first encounter.
 During the campaign period for the 2008 elections, Ponoš stated that "frequent elections do not negatively affect army reforms".

 Shortly after his retirement from the military, he became an assistant to Jeremić.
 Ponoš previously cooperated with Jeremić during the early 2000s while Jeremić served as an advisor to Tadić.
 In April 2010, he was a part of the delegation that confirmed the friendship with Libya.
 Ponoš opened an exhibition in June 2011 to promote the history of diplomatic relations between France and Serbia.
-He worked for Jeremić until the change of government in 2012.
+He continued to work for Jeremić after the change of government in 2012.
 He later became the chief of Jeremić's cabinet while he was the president of the 67th session of the UN General Assembly.
 During that time, he resided in New York City.
 After coming back to Belgrade, Ponoš and Jeremić founded the Center for International Cooperation and Sustainable Development (CIRSD).
 Ponoš held the position of executive director, while Jeremić was elected as president.
 He later served as senior advisor.